MichaelWaruiru/file-sharing/README.md

 The terminal will display a local network URL and a QR code.

-Scan the QR code with the second device to connect.
+Scan the QR code with the second device to connect or write the second URL on the device.

 ## Project Structure